evrpress/MyMail-Template-Activation/README.md

 For the final step it's required to send me some information about your templates so I can add them to the list of available templates.
 For this information I need following info:

-#### Template Slug ####

-This is basically the directory name of your template and should be something like "your_item".
-This is where your template will be stored on the users site.
-I may change this if needed.

 #### Name ####